Father · Son · Holy Spirit

 How to Relate to Him

-• As a child approaches a trustworthy father — not cowering but with honesty
+• As a child approaches a trustworthy father — with honesty and openness

-• With confidence — Hebrews 4:16: "approach the throne of grace with confidence"
+• With confidence — "approach the throne of grace with confidence" (Heb 4:16)

 • Bring everything — He already knows (Matt 6:32), but He wants you to ask